 UHI is working to increase awareness of and help prevent marine debris through a variety of projects including:

-For over 10 years, UHI also served as the coordinator for COASTSWEEP, the annual coastal cleanup effort in Massachusetts, and continues to conduct cleanups as part of this event.
+- Coastal Cleanup: For over 10 years, UHI served as the coordinator for COASTSWEEP, the annual coastal cleanup effort in Massachusetts, and continues to conduct cleanups in the fall as part of this event.
+Stay tuned.